maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 <br>
 <br>

-This will create the new `work` branch and switch your Android Studio to this new branch as you can see in the screenshot below:
+This will create a new local `work` branch and switch your Android Studio to this new local branch as you can see in the screenshot below:

 <br>
 <br>